 Precautions

-Don’t leave it up to your Mexican dentist to diagnose your condition.
-Your Mexican dentist may be more interested in making a sale than choosing the best procedure for your health.
-There are plenty of ethical, trustworthy dentists in Los Algodones, but cover your bases by seeing a dentist in your home country to find out exactly what you need to be done.
-I understand wanting to save money but don’t be cheap.
+Don’t rely on your Mexican dentist to diagnose your condition.
+Some dentists may prioritize making a sale over recommending the best treatment for your health.
+While there are trustworthy and ethical professionals in Los Algodones, it’s wise to consult a dentist in your home country to confirm exactly what treatment you need.
+Don’t cut corners to save money—be thorough.

 The Infamous Sani Dental